Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Nonthermal Radiation from the Outer Regions of Galaxy Clusters

 In the simulation box, the centers of clusters are identified as the local peaks of X-ray emissivity, and the X-ray emission-weighted temperature inside $r_{200}$, $T_X$, is estimated for each cluster.
 Here, $r_{200}$ is the virial radius defined by the gas overdensity of $\rho_{\rm gas}/\left<\rho_{\rm gas}\right> = 200$.
 For this paper, three sample clusters are selected: CL1 with $kT_{X,1} \approx 4.8$ keV and $r_{200,1} \approx 1.25 h^{-1}$ Mpc, CL2 with $kT_{X,2} \approx 5.1$ keV and $r_{200,1} \approx 1.4 h^{-1}$ Mpc, and CL3 with $kT_{X,3} \approx 5.1$ keV and $r_{200,1} \approx 1.5 h^{-1}$ Mpc.

-To find ``shock zones'' in simulated clusters, we employ the shock identification algorithm described in our previous works \citep[e.g.,][]{ryu2003, ha2018a}.
-In the analysis below, we differentiate the two regions of clusters: {\it inner region} with $r\le r_{200}$ and {\it outer region} with $r_{200}<r <4 r_{200}$.
+To find ``shock zones'' in the simulated clusters, we employ the shock identification algorithm described in our previous works \citep[e.g.,][]{ryu2003, ha2018a}.
+In the analysis below, we differentiate the two regions of clusters: the {\it inner region} of $r\le r_{200}$ and the {\it outer region} of $r_{200}<r <4 r_{200}$.
 The shock zones in the inner region are identified as {\it internal shocks}, while those in the outer region are classified as {\it accretion shocks}.